 12 December: Lecture notes

 Production of DM in early universe; Ongoing searches for DM (direct detection, indirect detection, collider production); Overview of composite DM candidates; Representative models of mesonic composite DM

 The assumed background is exposure to quantum field theory and the standard model of particle physics (including group theory, gauge theory and spontaneous symmetry breaking), at the level of standard textbooks such as those by Peskin and Schroeder, Srednicki, or Schwartz.
 However, even without this experience students should be able to take away the main qualitative points of the course and fill in more details through subsequent studies.
-We will briefly review some of this background, with some flexibility as to how much is reviewed.

 Useful references on composite Higgs and composite dark matter physics include: